ELECTRICITY & CABLING I Course No. 8533

 ELECTRICITY & CABLING II Course No. 8534

-The second year student continues the study of direct and alternating current (AC/DC), industrial electricity and motors, as related to practical laboratory work in home and industrial wiring.
-All projects include applied math, theory and fundamentals in the field of electricity.
+The second-year student continues the study of direct and alternating current (AC/DC), industrial electricity and motors, as related to practical laboratory work in home and industrial wiring.
+All projects include applied math, theory, and fundamentals in the field of electricity.
 Students may participate in the construction of a house.
-With approval and recommendation of the teacher, students may spend time in actual work experiences during the second semester.
+With approval and recommendation of the teacher, students may spend time on actual work experiences during the second semester.

 - NCCER Academic Electrical Level One

 - OSHA 10 (Class Requirement-Cannot be used as a CTE credential)